Johnny4251/ImagesFromBabel/README.md

 # Code
 ## Information
-The python code provided uses opencv and seed generation produce a binary image.
+The python code provided uses opencv and seed generation to produce a binary image.
 Explore custom seeds and see if you can find one that replicates something cool!